Pratt Institute: Buildings

 Pratt is home to a diverse collection of buildings composed of several architectural styles.
-Most of the buildings at the school were built before World War II in the style of Romanesque Revival, Victorian, and Neoclassical styles and were designed by prominent nineteenth and twentieth-century architects.
-After the war, Pratt began building more contemporary styled buildings.
+Most of the buildings at the school were built before World War II in the style of Romanesque Revival, Victorian, and Neoclassical styles, and were designed by prominent nineteenth- and twentieth-century architects.
+After the war, Pratt began building more contemporary-styled buildings.

-In 2011, Architectural Digest named Pratt as being one of the top ten most architecturally significant college campuses in the country, for its seamless collection of buildings ranging from since the 1800s.
+In 2011, Architectural Digest named Pratt as one of the top ten most architecturally significant college campuses in the country, for its seamless collection of buildings dating from since the 1800s.

-The Main Building, East Hall Building, and Student Union are all located adjacent to one another and make up a complex of the original buildings, all built specifically for the Institute in 1887:
+The Main Building, East Hall Building, and Student Union are adjacent to one another, and make up a complex of the original buildings, all built specifically for the institute in 1887: